vmeta777/tlgame/_articles/Notes on Game Design.md

 Additionally, where Magic has more phases in each turn, Timeline has fewer, but in a similar configuration.
 The main difference from Magic is that after the Combat Phase ends in Timeline, that player's turn ends.
 There is no window for taking actions *after* Combat resolves, prior to the turn ending.
 You play what cards you can, send your attacks onto the timeline and your turn ends.
 This is done to simplify game flow as well as to make each turn like one big "post" that is sent in a sequence rather than extended with a second main phase after combat.

-Last but not least, there is another mechanic inspired in part by Magic the Gathering, "scheduling posts", which allows a player to pre-pay some of the cost of a card in advance so as to play it later at a lower cost.
+Last but not least, there is another mechanic inspired in part by Magic the Gathering; "scheduling posts", which allows a player to pre-pay some of the cost of a card in advance so as to play it later at a lower cost.
 This is inspired both by the concept of scheduling posts on Twitter and e-mail but also the "Foretell" mechanic from Magic the Gathering's Kaldheim expansion.
 It functions in a very similar way.

 ### Yu Gi Oh, Discarding the Color Wheel, Fusion Monsters + Factions